ishubhgupta/ResQMap/README.md

 ## 🖊️ Contributing

-Sahej is currently not open for public contributions as it's undergoing active development.
+ResQMap is currently not open for public contributions as it's undergoing active development.
 However, we welcome feedback and suggestions to improve the platform.

 ## 📝 License